kartik8800/PriorityQueue/README.md

 Implementation of a priority queue using a max heap.
 To use the priority queue:
   1. include "MaxHeap.h" in your source file.
-  2. declare a MaxHeap as "MaxHeap<myDataType> myMaxHeap(priorityRating)".
+  2. declare a MaxHeap as "MaxHeap<myDataType> myMaxHeap(comparator)".
-  3. you need to define a function priorityRating that accepts an object of type myDataType and returns a long long integer.
+  3. you need to define a function comparator that accepts two objects of type myDataType and returns true if 1st compares less than 2nd        object and false otherwise.
-  4. the higher the value of the returned integer, higher is the priority assigned to the corresponding object.
+  4. the highest priority object(does not compare less than any other object in the heap) is the topmost item in the heap.

 The following functionalities are provided:
 1. push(T obj) : inserts in the queue the item obj.